AppliedAcousticsChalmers/ReTiSAR/README.md

 ## Execution modes:
 This section list all the conceptually different rendering modes of the pipeline.
 Most of the other beforehand introduced [execution parameters](#execution-parameters) can be combined with the mode-specific parameters.
 In case no manual value for all specific rendering parameters is provided (as in the following examples), their respective default values will be used.

-**Most execution modes require additional external measurement data, which cannot be republished here.** However, all provided examples are based on publicly available research data.
+__Most execution modes require additional external measurement data, which cannot be republished here.__ However, all provided examples are based on publicly available research data.
 Respective files are represented here by provided  source reference files (see [res/](res/.)), containing a source URL and potentially further instructions.
 In case the respective resource data file is not yet available on your system, download instructions will be shown in the command line output and generated log files.

-**Always check the command line output or generated log files in case the rendering pipeline does not initialize successfully!**

 * Run as array recording renderer, e.g. _Eigenmike_ at Chalmers lab space<br/>
-  * **Speaker moving horizontally around the array:**<br/>
+  * __Speaker moving horizontally around the array:__<br/>
-  `python -m ReTiSAR -sh=4 -tt=NONE -s=res/record/EM32ch_lab_voice_around.wav -ar=res/ARIR/RT_calib_EM32ch_struct.mat -art=AS_MIRO -arl=0 -hr=res/HRIR/KU100_THK/HRIR_L2702.sofa -hrt=HRIR_SOFA`**[default]**<br/>
+  `python -m ReTiSAR -sh=4 -tt=NONE -s=res/record/EM32ch_lab_voice_around.wav -ar=res/ARIR/RT_calib_EM32ch_struct.mat -art=AS_MIRO -arl=0 -hr=res/HRIR/KU100_THK/HRIR_L2702.sofa -hrt=HRIR_SOFA` __[default]__<br/>
   * Speaker moving vertically in front of the array:<br/>
   `python -m ReTiSAR -sh=4 -tt=NONE -s=res/record/EM32ch_lab_voice_updown.wav -ar=res/ARIR/RT_calib_EM32ch_struct.mat -art=AS_MIRO -arl=0 -hr=res/HRIR/KU100_THK/HRIR_L2702.sofa -hrt=HRIR_SOFA`
 * Run as array live-stream renderer with minimum latency, e.g. _Eigenmike_ with the respective channel calibration (provided by manufacturer)<br/>